 For: Burgers – Free State Kitchen

 With a tiny sign above the door, FSK is easy to miss being on a side street just off Hope Street but you’ll be rewarded for going off the beaten track with some amazing burgers in a shabby-chic setting (FSK’s garden is a real hidden gem for the summer months).
-It’s hard to recommend a burger (or a “handheld”) but you can’t go wrong with a Barbecue Cheeseburger – Applewood Smoked Cheddar, barbecue sauce, caramelised onions and baconnaise with Rosemary salted fires for a tenner.
+It’s hard to recommend a burger (or a “handheld”) but you can’t go wrong with a Barbecue Cheeseburger – Applewood Smoked Cheddar, barbecue sauce, caramelised onions and baconnaise with Rosemary salted fries for a tenner.

 For: Gin – Jenever

 Possibly even hotter than craft beer at the moment, gin seems to be the in thing to drink right now and Liverpool, as always, is leading the vanguard.
-Jenever on Hope Street is a contemporary gin bar over 120 types of gin for connoisseurs of “Mother’s Ruin” to explore.
+Jenever on Hope Street is a contemporary gin bar with over 120 types of gin for connoisseurs of “Mother’s Ruin” to explore.
 You’ve got to try a Liverpool Gin, a highly distinctive, aromatic gin produced in Kirkdale.
-Jenever recommend Valencian Orange “a blend of organic botanicals with zesty citrus notes” – sounds amazing!
+Jenever recommends Valencian Orange “a blend of organic botanicals with zesty citrus notes” – sounds amazing!

 For: Sunday Roasts – Camp & Furnace